reincas/Lanthanide/docs/internals.md

 and `long()` which return short and long string representations of the state, respectively.
 Calling `str(state)` is equivalent to `state.long()`.

-In the following, the state objects are described in more detail, beginning with `"Product"`:
+In the following, the state objects are described in more detail, beginning with `Product`:
 The calculation of matrices of tensor operators in the Lanthanide package is carried out in the space of determinantal product states.
 Each electron is described by a 5-tuple of quantum numbers: the shell number $n$, the orbital angular momentum $l$, its z-component $m_l$, the spin $s$ and its z-component $m_s$.
 For lanthanide ions, three